imagineLife/big-site/content/redis/data-types/geospatial.md

 - get the coordinates of found locations from my loc with `withcords`
   - `georadius yosemite:attractions myLat myLong 4 km withcord`
   - returns each item's long, lat, and id

+## A More Complex Use-Case: Events, Venues, and Locations
+- find venues from a given point
+- find events from a public-transic hub
+- find venues along a subway line